 Budget for any extras

-Set aside funds for quality cables, stands and equipment supports – you simply won’t get your money’s-worth if you don't.
+Set aside funds for quality cables, speaker stands and equipment supports – you simply won’t get your money’s-worth if you don't.
 And the golden rule, as always, is: never buy anything without having heard it first.

 A good support lets your kit perform optimally.
 Turntables in particular are sensitive and respond well to a rigid, low-resonance platform, so steer clear of those wobbly floorboards or uneven bits of carpet.